-- There are only 6 ingredients in this recipe: Egg whites, Sugar, Powdered sugar, coconut, almond paste and sliced almonds.
+There are only 6 ingredients in this recipe: Egg whites, Sugar, Confectioners’ sugar, coconut, almond paste, and sliced almonds.

-- Beat the eggs for a minute or so, until they get frothy.
+- Beat the eggs until they get frothy

-- Beat the mixture on medium speed until the sugar is melted and the texture looks like liquefied marshmallows.
+- Add the sugars and continue beating until the sugar is melted and the texture looks like liquefied marshmallows.